FAIRsharing/FAIRsharing-client/README.md

 Modular-based components for the FAIRsharing web user interface and the FAIRsharing widget

 ## FAIRsharing collection widget
-This widget exposes a collection or recommendation from [FAIRsharing] (https://fairsharing.org).
+This widget exposes a collection or recommendation from [FAIRsharing](https://fairsharing.org).
 These can be viewed either as a table or a networked graph.
 Changes applied to one view are reflected on the other.

 ### Table View
 Each record is represented by a row in the table.
 As a default, the records are sorted on their Abbreviation.
 The order of the resources can be changed by clicking on the column headings.